Tu0Laj1/database_test/docs/README.md

 ```

 ### Running the malicious extension
 When the victim runs a malicious duckdb and the executed SQL statement contains the function name defined by the attacker, the malicious command will be executed.
 (Why did I choose 'database'?
-Because 'database' is a hash conversion function included in many other databases, but it is not available in duckdb, so the probability of victims mistakenly triggering malicious commands will be increased.)
+Because 'database' is a function included in many other databases, but it is not available in duckdb, so the probability of victims mistakenly triggering malicious commands will be increased.)
 ```sh
 select database();
 ```